-Makapu’u Lighthouse: This is a family-friendly hike, and it’s one of my favorite places to watch the sunset.
+Makapu’u Lighthouse: This is a family-friendly hike, and it’s one of my favorite places to watch the sunrise.
 The view is amazing and it’s relatively easy and paved all the way.

 Lanikai Pillbox: The Pillbox Hike is by far one of my favorite hikes in Oahu.
 It’s considered one of Oahu’s easy hikes and has some fantastic views of Lanikai Beach and the Mokulua Islands.
 The pillboxes themselves are pretty cool as well; they have picturesque artwork coving them.

 Hanauma Bay Nature Preserve – This beautiful nature preserve is home to abundant sea life and stunning views.
 If you are looking for a place to snorkel and see some amazing marine life, then head over to Hanauma Bay.
 It’s one of the most popular tourist places in Hawaii, and for a good reason.
 It’s absolutely beautiful.